 With a coffee maker by your side, it is easy to measure coffee beans or coffee grind precisely to maintain the strength and good taste of your coffee.
 However, when you brew the drink manually, you could face issues with strength control.
 Moreover, you cannot precisely measure the temperature of your brew.
 Therefore, there could be problems with strength control.

-There could be problems with consistency of your drink.
+There could be problems with the consistency of your drink.
 Moreover, you will not be able to make coffee with varied flavors and textures.
 Making lattes and cappuccinos or other fancy coffee drinks will be very difficult as well.
 You will have to work really hard while making coffee manually to ensure that every brew tastes the same.
 The good news is that these challenges can easily be met.

 Here are a few things to remember while brewing coffee manually.